Broadchurch series 1: Music

 The music for Broadchurch deliberately avoided a typical orchestral score. Ólafur felt that an orchestra sounded too large and perfect.
 Music which was intimate and depicted the flawed lives of the characters was needed, so the score was written for a string quartet and piano, accompanied by electronic sound.
-Recording, which took just five days, was done in an empty church in Reykjavik.
+Recording, which took just five days, was done in an empty church in Reykjavík.

 The musical soundtrack to Broadchurch series one includes four songs: "So Close" (the only song to include lyrics), "Suspects", "Arcade", and "Broken".
 "So Close" plays at the end episodes one through seven. Ólafur collaborated on "So Close" with singer Arnór Dan of the Icelandic band Agent Fresco (with whom Ólafur had worked on his third studio album, For Now I Am Winter, released in February 2013).
 Arnór wrote the vocal melody, while Ólafur wrote the rest of the music.
 Chris Chibnall contributed the lyrics, which hold clues to the killer's identity.

 Ólafur Arnalds won a British Academy Television (BAFTA) Craft Award for Original Television Music in April 2014.
 It was his first composition for television. Ólafur's music was widely praised.
 Mike Hale, writing in The New York Times, called it "a tasty icing of gloom and foreboding", and noted that the show leaned very heavily on the mood that the music created.
 Cast members were equally as impressed with the music.
 Actress Jodie Whittaker has said that "hearing the music by Ólafur Arnalds just broke me every time."
 Actor Andrew Buchan was equally effusive.
 "The power of music can draw people in more than they realise.
 I had never heard a piece of music like it.
 They deliberately went left-field with Ólafur Arnalds.
 I found it haunting, beautiful and desolate.
 It can make or break a show.
 If you think about your reasons for watching The Killing, the music that swells at the end draws you into watching another one.
 Same with Broadchurch — the music can't be ignored."

 The Broadchurch (Music From the Original Soundtrack) extended play album was released on 15 April 2013 by Mercury Classics, a division of Decca Records.
 It contained six tracks: